elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint  *(jumping up.)*

-- cut hands ... squirting brains ... soft carrion ...
+- cut hands ... brains leaking ... soft carrion ...
 Isaac,
 - Isaac ... why stay in the rain with the poisonous scorpions?
 - {: .pr} the anteaters lost in time lapping aquamarine ants on the city pavements.
 The opossums seek a red tree, a silver tree between the joints of the equinox ... a will convulses in the mastic, muddied by fatalities and the hide-and-seek of glow worms.
 Isaac!
 Isaac!